patrick-kidger/diffrax/docs/api/solvers/sde_solvers.md

     diffeqsolve(terms, solver=Euler(), ...)
     ```

     Some solvers are SDE-specific.
-For these, such as for example [`diffrax.StratonovichMilstein`][], then `terms` should be a 2-tuple `(AbstractTerm, AbstractTerm)`, representing the drift and diffusion separately.
+For these, such as for example [`diffrax.StratonovichMilstein`][], then `terms` should be a 2-tuple `(ODETerm, AbstractTerm)`, representing the drift and diffusion separately.

     For those SDE-specific solvers then this is documented below, and the term structure is available programmatically under `<solver>.term_structure`.